 Technical Support Center Reference Information

 System Controller Part Number

 Controller Serial Number

 Fixture Model Number

-Number of Fixtures

 Date of Shipment

-Retain this installation and user manual as a permanent record of your system purchase and as a reference in the event that warranty Service is required.
+manual as a permanent record of your system the event that warranty service is required.

 Register Your System

 TSC has provided a convenient and efficient way to register your new system on-line at www.xwalk.com/registration.
 Registration is required within 1-Year of the date of shipment to qualify the system for TSC's 5-Year Limited System Warranty.